rehierl/node-tree-outliner/1-2-node-trees/0-1-algorithms.md

 comments

 * a graph traversal can be understood to visit the vertices
-* according to some pre-executed topological sort
+* according to some pre-calculated topological sort order

 <!-- ======================================================================= -->
 ## Graph traversal/search